 Like this recipe?

-You’ll find hundreds of other delicious recipe ideas like this in our Chicken Recipes Gallery.
+You’ll find hundreds of other delicious recipe ideas like this in our Chicken Recipes Gallery and even more great ideas in our Quick & Easy Dinners Category.
 Just click on the photos there to get to the recipes.

 - 4 large boneless skinless chicken breasts